 - Failure to make good progress may result in a loss of support in the future.

-A termination of support memo must be sent to the Graduate School (Heather Suokas) detailing the reason for the request.
+Please see the Graduate School's Termination of Support website for complete instructions and details on how to terminate support.
 Mid-contract termination requests will be reviewed on a case by case basis and can only be approved by the Graduate School.